arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-gs/content.md

 # Getting started with OpenMV

 ## Overview
-In this tutorial, you will learn about how the vision carrier board for Portenta works with OpenMV and MicroPython.
-This tutorial will go through some features in OpenMV that are good to know about when using this hardware and software.
-You will then write a simple script in MicroPython that will make use of these OpenMV features with your Portenta board.
+In this tutorial, you will learn how the Portenta works with OpenMV and MicroPython.
+This tutorial will go through some features in OpenMV and MicroPython.
+You will then write a simple script in MicroPython that will use the I/O pins and PWM on the Portenta.

 ### What You Will Learn
 - How to use the OpenMV IDE
 - How to use the OpenMV IDE to run MicroPython on Portenta
+- How to use PWM and I/O pins on the Portenta

 ### Required Hardware and Software
 - Portenta H7 board (<https://store.arduino.cc/portenta-h7>)